 Hans Gröning has had formidable successes in contemporary opera.
 He sang the title role of Wolfgang Rihm’s Jakob Lenz at the Copenhague Opera, in Brussels, Rotterdam, Luxemburg and at the Bastille Opera in Paris.

-He is a regular guest at the Komische Oper Berlin where he has sung many roles, including Fafarello in The Love for three Oranges (Director: Andreas Homoki), the title role in the commissioned work, The Rider with the Wind in his Hair, by Frank Schwemmer, and Albany in Aribert Reimann’s Lear (Director: Hans Neuenfels) and the Gypsy in Mussorgsky’s The Fair at Sorochyntsi (Director: Barrie Kosky).
+He is a regular guest at the Komische Oper Berlin where he has sung many roles, including Fafarello in The Love for three Oranges (Director: Andreas Homoki), the title role in the commissioned work, The Rider with the Wind in his Hair, by Frank Schwemmer, Albany in Aribert Reimann’s Lear (Director: Hans Neuenfels) and the Gypsy in Mussorgsky’s The Fair at Sorochyntsi (Director: Barrie Kosky).

-Prominant roles in his standard repertoire include Alban Berg’s Wozzeck, Wolfram (Tannhäuser), Papageno (Magic Flute), Figaro (Le Nozze di Figaro), Germont (La Traviata), Renato (Un Ballo in Maschera), Scarpia (Tosca), Telramund (Lohengrin) and Danilo (The Merry Widow).
+Prominant roles in his standard repertoire include Alban Berg’s Wozzeck, Paul Hindemith’s Cardillac, Figaro (Le Nozze di Figaro), Germont (La Traviata), Scarpia (Tosca), Wolfram (Tannhäuser) and Telramund (Lohengrin).
 Gröning has worked with distinguished conductors such as Kurt Masur, Rolf Reuter, Michail Jurowski, Alejo Perez, Markus Poschner, Matthias Foremny, Markus Huber and Friedemann Layer.
 His many concert appearances have included the Gewandhaus Leipzig, the Wroclaw Philharmonic Concert Hall, the Cologne Philharmonic Hall and the Vienna Concert Hall.